ocsolution/NUXT_DOC/Table.md

     render:'#actions'
   }
 ]
 </script>
 ```

 ### + options
-Use the `options` can customise the way that it will present its interface, and the features available, to the end user.
-This is done through its configuration options, which are set at initialisation time.
+Usw the `options` allows customization of the table’s interface and available features.
+These `options` are set during initialization and control layout, behavior, and interactivity.
-- **isScroll**: Custom: Likely a flag to conditionally enable scroll-related styles or logic in your component.
+- **isScroll**: (Custom) A flag to conditionally enable scroll-related styles or logic in the component.
 Default: false.
-- **scrollY**: Enables vertical scrolling and sets fixed height (e.g., 400, '400px').
-Disables pagination if large enough to fit all data.
+- **scrollY**: Enables vertical scrolling and sets a fixed height (e.g., 400, '400px').
+Automatically disables pagination if the height is large enough to show all rows.
 Default: 400.
 - **scrollX**: Enables horizontal scrolling.
-Useful when table width exceeds container.
+Useful when the table width exceeds its container.
 Default: false
-- **info**: Enables text "Total Records: 0".
+- **info**: Displays footer text such as "Total Records: 0".
 Default: true.
-- **searching**: 	Enables the input search.
+- **searching**: 	Enables the built-in search input for client-side filtering.
 Default: true.
 - **paging**: Enables pagination and select record.
 Default: true.
 - **reload**: Enables button reload.
 Default: true.
-- **lengthMenu**: Dropdown menu for number of rows per page.
+- **lengthMenu**: A dropdown menu allowing the user to select how many rows to show per page.
 Default: [10, 25, 50, 100].
-- **pageLength**: Number of rows to show per page.
+- **pageLength**: Sets the default number of rows displayed per page.
 Default: 10.

 You find more options in [datatable.net](https://datatables.net/reference/option/)